Night Visions: Singles

 "It's Time", which first appeared on the band's 2011 EP of the same name, was sent to mainstream radio in January 2012, and was released as the band's debut single on August 18, 2012.
 The song peaked at No. 15 on the Billboard Hot 100.
 The band performed the song on The Tonight Show with Jay Leno, Jimmy Kimmel Live!, Late Night with Jimmy Fallon, and Conan.

 "Radioactive" was released as a radio-only single from Continued Silence and Night Visions in April and October 2012 respectively.
 The band performed the song on Jimmy Kimmel Live!, The Late Show with David Letterman, The Tonight Show with Jay Leno, Late Night with Jimmy Fallon, and Saturday Night Live.
 It reached at number 3 on the US Billboard Hot 100, as well as number 1 on the Alternative Songs chart and Hot Rock Songs chart.

 "Hear Me" was released as a single on November 24, 2012.
 The following day, the song was released as part of a 4-track EP.

 "Demons" was released to American Triple A radio on January 28, 2013, as a radio-only single.
 It reached at number 6 on the US Billboard Hot 100, as well as number 1 on the Pop Songs chart.

 "On Top of the World" was released as the album's fifth and final single on March 18, 2013.
 It peaked at No. 79 in the US.
+It was previously released as a promotional single in the Netherlands in late 2012.